jgxs/bridge_ring_dataset/Bridged_ring/PDB_rings/PHE2BCH_pairs/README.md

 Then, use `Phe2BCH.py` to generate the complex structure of the ligand with BCHep.
 We constuct 1177 complexes of 864 ligands.
 Here, we add the H atoms of the ligands through rdkit with the help of the smiles.

 Then, we plan to use plop to rescore the complex and calculate the interaction energy of the difference molecular pairs.
+The `RLI_plop.sh` is used to finish this work.